 - Date a group health plan sponsor or administrator has to provide a COBRA election notice

-According to KFF, COBRA enrollees tend to be older than employees enrolled in job-based plans; on average 33% of COBRA enrollees are aged 55 or older, compared to only 21% of active employees.
+According to the Kaiser Family Foundation (KFF), COBRA enrollees tend to be older than employees enrolled in job-based plans; on average 33% of COBRA enrollees are aged 55 or older, compared to only 21% of active employees.
 In addition, COBRA enrollees are more likely to have multiple chronic conditions (38% vs 24%), and more than twice as likely to report poor health status.

 The Impact on COBRA Administrators

-The possible COBRA avalanche is likely to result in unprecedented burdens for COBRA administrators.
-Situations having potentially the greatest impact on the administrative process include:
+The possible COBRA avalanche is likely to result in The COBRA avalanche has resulted in unprecedented burdens for COBRA administrators.
+Situations with the greatest impact on the COBRA administrative process include:

 Deferred Election Notices